 Preacher: “Ascribe to the LORD, O heavenly beings, ascribe to the LORD glory and strength.”

-Preacher: “The voice of the LORD breaks the cedars; the LORD breaks the cedars of Lebanon.”
+Seeker: Here we go, Seeker, another perspective.
+“The voice of the LORD shakes the wilderness; the LORD shakes the wilderness of Kadesh.”

 Preacher: “The voice of the LORD causes the oaks to whirl, and strips the forest bare; and in his temple all say, “Glory!” “